Bayt Jibrin: Early Islamic period

-Today, there is no marble quarry anywhere in Palestine, but al-Muqaddasi probably referred to the underground chalkstone quarries known today as "bell caves".
+There is no marble quarry anywhere in Israel/Palestine, but al-Muqaddasi probably referred to the underground chalkstone quarries known today as "bell caves".
+Surface nari (local name for caliche) is harder than chalk.

 Crusader and Mamluk eras

 In 1099, Crusaders invaded Palestine and established the Kingdom of Jerusalem.
 In 1135, King Fulk of Jerusalem erected a castle on the lands of Bayt Jibrin, the first of a series of Crusader fortifications built at this time to ensure control over the ports of Caesarea and Jaffa.
 In 1136, King Fulk donated the castle to the Knights Hospitallers.
 In 1168, the Hospitallers were granted a charter to establish a Frankish colony, which they named "Bethgibelin".

 Christian settlers in Beit Jibrin were promised a share of property looted from the Muslims.
 It was on the itinerary of Benjamin of Tudela, who found three Jews living there when he visited the country.

 The Ayyubid army under Saladin sacked Bethgibelin in 1187, after most of the Kingdom of Jerusalem came under Muslim control as a consequence of his victory at the Battle of Hittin.
 Soon after its capture Saladin ordered the demolition of the Crusader castle.
 From 1191 to 1192, the town was held in probate by Henry of Champagne, as lord of the Kingdom of Jerusalem, while Saladin and Richard the Lionheart negotiated a ceasefire.

 However, the Crusaders remained in control of Bethgibelin until 1244, when the Ayyubids reconquered it under Sultan as-Salih Ayyub.
 By 1283, the Mamluks had taken control and it was listed as a domain of Sultan Qalawun.

 The city prospered under the Egypt-based Mamluk Sultanate and served as a postal station.
 During Mamluk rule, Bayt Jibrin administratively belonged to Hebron and was under the jurisdiction of the Shafi'i (a school of law in Sunni Islam) qadi (head judge) of that city.